hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide8_20220331.md

 console.log(rec.constructor); // [class Rectangle]
 console.log(rec.getArea()); // 50
 ```

-Class declarations begin with the `class` keyword, followed by the name of the class.
-The rest of the syntax looks similar to the simplified (concise) method definition that you can use in object literals.
-However, there are *no commas between the properties of the class*.

 One significant difference is that the `constructor` is now a method named constructor inside our class instead of being a standalone function.
 Other methods have no special meaning; you can define as many as you need.
 In this case, we define `getArea`, and it gets placed in `Rectangle.prototype`.